shloop/google-book-scraper/README.md

 #### Cargo

-If you and have a [Rust development environment](https://www.rust-lang.org/tools/install) set up, you can install by executing:
+If you have a [Rust development environment](https://www.rust-lang.org/tools/install) set up, you can install by executing:

 ```bash
 cargo install google-book-scraper